pullreports/pullreports-quick-start/spring-boot/README.md

 Start the application by running `gradlew :spring-boot:bootRun` from the root of the quick start project.
 Your new report is now available in the Switch Report menu of the Pull Reports Ad Hoc Creator.
 You may access the new report directly at:

 http://localhost:8082/d/adHocCreator?catalogId=my-catalog&reportId=my-first-report

+# Testing

+This project contains a simple Selenium test, [SpringBootBasicBehaviorTest](src/test/java/com/pullreports/sb/SpringBootBasicBehaviorTest.java) to verify basic application capability.

+Before running the test, start the application with `gradlew :spring-boot:bootRun` and install the latest Selenium [ChromeDriver](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver) executable in your path.
+Then invoke `gradlew :spring-boot:test` to run the test.